During the Cold War (1947 to 1991) Canada participated in 12 United Nations peacekeeping operations……………………..

 Some images from my UNMO service with UNMOGIP in 1973.

-Late in 1972 I found out that I had (unknown to me) been selected to serve the year of 1973 with the United Nation Observer Group in India/ Pakistan.
+Late in 1972 I was told that I had (unknown to me) been selected to serve for the year of 1973 with the United Nation Observer Group in India/ Pakistan.
 I had never heard of it before.
-At the time I had just two years previously graduated from the Royal Military College of Science in the UK, had been promoted Major and was an (engineer) equipment staff officer at National Defence HQ in Ottawa.
-This new posting, literally “out-of-(and into)-the-blue”was quite a surprise for me as I had just arranged to take a military sponsored post-graduate Environmental Engineering Degree at Waterloo…plus late October my wife and I had just purchased and moved into a new house (there wasn’t even any grass!).
-The last minute nature of this posting was due to the originally posted ‘fellow’ military engineer having found a reason not to go.
+At the time I had just two years previously graduated from the Royal Military College of Science in the UK and had been promoted Major.
+I was serving as an engineer equipment staff officer at National Defence HQ in Ottawa.
+This UN posting, literally “out-of-(and into)-the-blue”was quite a surprise for me as I had just arranged to take a military sponsored post-graduate Environmental Engineering Degree at Waterloo…plus late October my wife and I had just purchased and moved into a new house (there wasn’t even any grass!).
+The last minute nature of this posting was due to the originally posted fellow military engineer having found a reason not to go.
 (Maybe he didn’t like heat, humidity, snakes, foot-long centipedes and spicy food…who knows?)

 - UNMOGIP’s functions were to observe and report, investigate complaints of ceasefire violations and submit its findings to each party and to the Secretary-General.
 At the end of 1971, hostilities broke out again between India and Pakistan.
 When a ceasefire came into effect on 17 December 1971, a number of positions on both sides of the 1949 ceasefire line had changed hands.
 The UN Security Council met and on 21 Decem

 - ber adopted resolution 307 (1971), by which it demanded that a durable ceasefire in all areas of conflict remain in effect until all armed forces had withdrawn to their respective territories and to positions which fully respected the ceasefire line in Jammu and Kashmir supervised by UNMOGIP